Why Have Backlinks Increased 241% in Price?

 Backlinks are when one website links to another.
 They help make websites more popular on search engines.
 Recently, backlinks have become much more expensive.
 Let’s dive in to learn Why Have Backlinks Increased 241% in Price?

 Many people in the SEO industry sell backlinks at cheap prices, focusing purely on the quantity of backlinks without understanding their true impact.
-They often overlook the importance of building a strategic backlink map that incorporates tier 2 and tier 3 links to maximize the potential of each backlink.
+They often overlook the importance of building a strategic backlink map.

 However, this approach overlooks the significance of relevance and quality, especially after Google’s Penguin update.
 Professionals, on the other hand, take the time to identify and secure backlinks from the right and most relevant sites to maximize their impact on rankings.